Capability-Based Planning vs. Traditional Project Planning Approaches

-Capability-based planning opens the door to an alternative way of thinking by flipping aspects of traditional planning and answering deeper questions.
+Capability-based planning (capability modelling) opens the door to an alternative way of thinking by flipping aspects of traditional planning and answering deeper questions.

 The distinction can seem nebulous.
 So in this article, we’ll look at how capability-based planning rewires a traditional approach to project planning, and how the two approaches can work together.

 What Is the Traditional Program/Project Planning Approach?

 Traditional program/project planning is primarily a top-down approach, focused on decomposing a problem or scope into a set of outcomes or deliverables.
 This feeds into a list of projects, which are then further decomposed into a set of tasks and subtasks.